distriqt/ANE-IronSource/.github/ISSUE_TEMPLATE.md

-If you are reporting a bug please make sure you fill out the following information, otherwise delete this ironsource and ask your question.
+If you are reporting a bug please make sure you fill out the following information, otherwise delete this template and ask your question.

 ##### Expected behaviour